codeclimate/codeclimate-rubocop/config/contents/lint/unreachable_loop.md

 NOTE: Block methods that are used with `Enumerable`s are considered to be loops.

-`IgnoredPatterns` can be used to match against the block receiver in order to allow code that would otherwise be registered as an offense (eg. `times` used not in an `Enumerable` context).
+`AllowedPatterns` can be used to match against the block receiver in order to allow code that would otherwise be registered as an offense (eg. `times` used not in an `Enumerable` context).